henrygd/beszel/readme.md

 ## Getting started

-If using the binary instead of docker, ignore 4-5 and run the agent using the binary instead.
+If not using docker, ignore 4-5 and run the agent using the binary instead.

 1. Start the hub (see [installation](#installation)).
 The binary command is `beszel serve`.
 2. Open http://localhost:8090 and create an admin user.